Home / Encaustic Product Reviews / Encaustic Carving & Incising Tools

-Encaustic Carving & Incising Tools
+Encaustic Incising & Carving Tools Review

-I have both the P1 V-tip Zebrawood Pencil Carver and The K1 V-Tip Zebra Carver.
-These carvers give more control than any other carving/incising tool I’ve used!
-They are both beautiful but I do have a slight preference for the Pencil Carver.
-You can adjust the blade angle of both tools but the Pencil Carver also has a built-in stylus and a comfortable foam grip.
+These incising tools offer unparalleled control compared to other carving tools I’ve used!
+While both are exquisite, I do have a slight preference for the Pencil Carver.
+Both tools feature adjustable blade angles, but the Pencil Carver also includes a built-in stylus and a comfortable foam grip for extra ease.

 1. I was wondering if you could use this tool for writing words in wax. how well does it do small curves like in the letter ‘a’ – and how small could you go?
 You mention two types P1V and K1V and I do not understand the difference between the two.